mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 It also uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to generate and store its admin password and JWT secret key, and [AWS KMS](https://aws.amazon.com/kms/) for its PLC rotation key.
+[Amazon SES](https://aws.amazon.com/ses/) is used to send emails from the PDS.
 2. A **sidecar container** that uses [Litestream](https://litestream.io/) to continuously replicate the PDS on-disk SQLite databases to S3.
 On task launch, the sidecar starts before the PDS and restores the database files